Below are some of the Academic Advising Center's most frequently asked questions. Kindly click on the questions to reveal answers.

 I need to withdraw from a course, what do I do?

 Students should make every effort to pass the course prior to withdrawing from it.
 Visit one of the tutoring centers on campus and ask your professor for assistance during office hours.
 If however, a student must withdraw, students can withdraw from a course prior to the deadline by going to the drop page on their COIN account.
 Students should reprint their schedule which will show a grade of “W” on the course that has been withdrawn.
 Students can also go to the Student Enrollment Center located on the first floor of the Foster Administration Building.
 If you have financial aid, make sure to visit the financial aid website to determine if a course withdrawal affects your future award at http://www.umassd.edu/financialaid/eligibility/financialaidwithdrawalpolicy/.

 I want to study abroad, where do I start?

 The International Programs Office is located in the LARTS building, room 016.
 Tel.
 (508) 910-6506.

 How many credits do I need to be a sophomore, junior, senior?

 Any UMass Dartmouth students with fewer than 30 earned credits is ranked a freshmen, between 30-59 earned credits is ranked a sophomore, between 60-89 earned credits is ranked a junior, and anyone over 90 earned credits is ranked a senior.

 How do I withdraw/take a leave of absence from school?

-You can obtain a Student University Withdrawal from the Registrar’s Office.
+Obtain a student leave form from Student Affairs.
 You will need signatures from the Dean or Asso./Asst.
 Dean of your College, if you have financial aid, you will need to meet with a financial aid counselor and if in housing, to meet the Resident Director and finally to obtain a signature from a Student Affairs official (2nd floor of the campus center).